 Description PIP Rank Cumulative trauma for example: carpal tunnel syndrome, hand/wrist/ shoulder tendonitis 1 Falling from vehicle - cleaning out trailer; falling off of truck part to ground 2 Falling to same level - walking around truck, slips, pushing or pulling heavy objects 3 PIP prioritizes injury types by ranking three important factors and averaging.
 The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \Box , Highest medical control of claims = Λ are noted with these symbols, when available the type $ost = O$,
+Highest time-loss = $\Box$ , Highest medical contributions are noted with these symbols, when available